pblankley/cs207-FinalProject/README.md

 Our package would support three new output methodologies:
 1. Automated graphing,
 2. Multiple common output formats, and
-3. Tabulation and ìpretty printî presentation of numerical findings
+3. Tabulation and ‚Äúpretty print‚Äù presentation of numerical findings

 #### 5.1.2 How the feature will fit into chemkin207 code base (and package)
-To achieve this, we would create a ìwrapperî class around the ReactionSet() class with its own set of methods, built for more complex outputs.
+To achieve this, we would create a ‚Äúwrapper‚Äù class around the ReactionSet() class with its own set of methods, built for more complex outputs.

-The rationale behind this approach is that it would leave the basic ReactionSet() class available for python-level calculations for the user, but more repeatable ìrange levelî scripts could be written to produce outputs for direct export to final documents.
+The rationale behind this approach is that it would leave the basic ReactionSet() class available for python-level calculations for the user, but more repeatable ‚Äúrange level‚Äù scripts could be written to produce outputs for direct export to final documents.

 #### 5.1.3 Modules to write/methods to implement
 We would encompass all of the necessary methods into a single class, called PrettyReaction().
 Pretty reaction would include the following methods:
 * **prettyReaction.tables(ReactionSet, columns, species, comparison_basis)**:
 	Runs comparison tables for reaction rates and progress rates for each specie.
 Can compare between species or between multiple reactions.
 * **prettyReaction.prettyOutput(ReactionSet, columns, species, consolidate, format)**:
 	Computes reaction rates for multiple reactions and exports formatted outputs into any of .txt, .csv, .json, or HDF5 format.
-Text outputs will be ìpretty printedî for readability and transportability into final documents
+Text outputs will be ‚Äúpretty printed‚Äù for readability and transportability into final documents
 * **prettyReaction.plot(ReactionSet, species, tmin, tmax)**:
 	Calculates each reaction and outputs into a repeatable format.
-Would also use internal settings to format the chart ñ these include automatically adding chart elements such as positioning lines for local and global temperature maxima, thresholds indicating minimum acceptable reaction rate, and so on.
+Would also use internal settings to format the chart ‚Äì these include automatically adding chart elements such as positioning lines for local and global temperature maxima, thresholds indicating minimum acceptable reaction rate, and so on.
 * **prettyReaction.ExportPlotConfig(*args)**:
 	Exports a .json with chart format args to be repeated for future reactions (or sets of reactions)
 * **prettyReaction.ImportPlotConfig(*args)**: